TaylorJadin/digciz-honors-tutorial/pages/01.home/session-02/item.md

 #### Identity theft

 * Old problem
-* In a digital world can be done at scale
+* In a digital world this can be done at scale

 #### Advertising